 The last name of the user, if applicable.
 You aren’t required to add a value here, but it is useful for organizational purposes.

 The email address of the user.
 For regular users, this will serve as their username when they login.
 It is not required for API users.

-If you’ve configured user specific timezones on your Looker instance, you can select the timezone that will be used when this user runs a query in Looker.
+If you’ve enabled user specific time zones on your Looker instance, you can select the time zone that will be used when this user runs a query in Looker.

 If you need to reset a password, you can send a reset link to the email address specified above by clicking the Send reset link button.
 The reset URL that is sent to the user will be displayed.

 API 3 Keys

 To generate API keys and turn this user into an API user, click the API 3 Keys button.